Top three nutraceuticals for cortisol management

 - Pour into mugs and decorate with cinnamon sticks and star anise.

-Phospholipids are good for the liver, brain and our cell membrane health.
+Phospholipids are good for the liver, cell membrane, and brain health.
 Phosphatidylserine also supports mitochondrial health.
-Without these little critters, we would have no energy!
-It is a great ally to help curb the effects of excess cortisol
+Without them, we would have no energy!
+For this reason, it is a great ally to help curb the effects of excess cortisol.

-It is a wonderful tool in the nerve growth factor and to help calm overthinking.
+Additionally, it is a wonderful tool in the nerve growth factor.
+It can also help to calm overthinking.

-Phosphatidylserine was originally extracted from cow brains but is more recently derived from plant sources, including soy and white beans
+Phosphatidylserine was originally extracted from cow brains.
+However, it is more recently derived from plant sources.
+Soy and white beans are some great examples.

 White Bean Phosphatidylserine Garlic Mash